 The Undergraduate Program

-The program for majors is designed for those who wish to study psychology as part of a liberal education; for those who plan to use their training in related vocations such as the professions, governmental organizations, business and industry, and psychological services; and for those who are preparing for graduate work in psychology.
+The program for majors is multifaceted, designed for those who wish to study psychology as part of a liberal education, students who plan to use their training providing psychological services and in related vocations, becoming professionals in governmental organizations, business and industry, as well as those who are preparing for graduate work in psychology.
 Course offerings are open to students in other departments who need a background in those aspects of psychology that are related to their respective fields.

 Student Learning Outcomes

-Students graduating with a bachelor of science degree in psychology will be able to: 1) use the major concepts, principles, theories and perspectives of the discipline to explain psychological phenomena and address real world issues; 2) demonstrate tolerance for ambiguity while using reasoning, skepticism, and empirical evidence to recognize, develop, and evaluate claims made about psychological topics; 3) effectively design, conduct, and interpret ethical studies to address psychological questions; 4) communicate effectively by using professional writing and oral conventions; 5) practice information literacy by locating and evaluating relevant references from a variety of sources; 6) explain how individual differences interact with social, economic, and cultural factors to affect perceptions, cognitions, and behaviors; and 7) develop skills and knowledge that enable them to better understand themselves, behave ethically and responsibly, and pursue their unique personal and professional goals.
+Students graduating with a bachelor of science degree in psychology will be able to: 1) use the major concepts, principles, theories, themes, enduring conflicts, and perspectives of the discipline to explain psychological phenomena and address real world issues; 2) demonstrate tolerance for ambiguity while using reasoning, skepticism, and empirical evidence to recognize, develop, and defend/criticize claims made about psychological topics while pursuing new ideas/approaches with an open, but critical, mind; 3) effectively design, conduct, and interpret ethical studies to address psychological questions; 4) communicate effectively by using professional writing and oral conventions of the discipline; 5) practice information literacy by locating and evaluating relevant references from a variety of sources; 6) explain how individual differences interact with social, economic, political, and cultural factors to affect perceptions, cognitions, and behaviors; and 7) develop skills and knowledge that enable them to better understand themselves, behave ethically and responsibly, and pursue their unique personal and professional goals.

 Graduate Programs